koei6666/AP-Test-note-MD/Linux/Proc.md

-Let me explain the `/proc` filesystem in Linux.

 `/proc` is a special pseudo-filesystem in Linux that provides a window into the running system.
 It's not a real filesystem on disk - rather, it's a virtual filesystem that exists in memory and provides an interface to kernel data structures.